Choosing between petrol and diesel power

 You get a voucher to use at the supermarket’s service stations.

-You may find that supermarkets in your area offer a good price on fuel, but be careful not to add miles onto your journey just to save a penny a litre.
+You might find supermarkets in your area offer a good price on fuel, but be careful not to add miles onto your journey just to save a penny a litre.

-On the other hand, paying an extra few pence per litre at your closest forecourt can add pounds to your final bill.
-So it’s important to weigh things up carefully when looking at cheapest versus nearest.
+However, paying an extra few pence per litre at your closest forecourt can add pounds to your final bill.
+So weigh things up carefully when looking at cheapest versus nearest.